The

 The Icon Series

-An early body of work in which Maxted develops her visual language at the intersection of several traditions: the translation of digital pixels into bold color blocks, the geometry of art deco, the flatness of pop art, the gravitas of royal portraiture.
-A sustained study of light and color, and how each of these lineages renders the iconic face differently.
-The lineage is clear.
-So is her place in it.
+An early body of work developing her visual language at the intersection of several traditions: the translation of digital pixels into bold color blocks, the geometry of art deco, the flatness of pop art, the gravitas of royal portraiture.
+A study of light and color across the iconic face.

 The Politicos

-Where her practice began: investigating the world at large.
-Made during the political turbulence of the Covid years, this series documents the heads of state who defined the moment, observed not as subjects of satire but as actors on the world stage.
-Power, at its most theatrical.
-Not commentary.
-Documentation.
+Where her practice began.
+Painted during the political turbulence of the Covid years, documenting the heads of state who defined the moment.

 works.